 (Optional) associate your host groups with new activation keys as desired.

 Create any desired content hosts.
 Content hosts are created by registering an existing (plain) host with orcharhino’s content management (using an activation key), or by creating new hosts belonging to a host group already associated with some activation key.

 Once content hosts have been successfully created, they can be managed through orcharhino.

 This subsection of the content management guide includes instructions on how to make effective use of orcharhino’s content management after it has been set up.
 As such, this subsection presumes the presence of fully entitled content hosts with access to fully configured content views, lifecycle environments, and subscriptions.
 Refer to the setup subsection if you do not yet have these things set up.

 Strategy and Best Practices¶

 This subsubsection provides some examples and best practice guidelines for how orcharhino’s content management could be used.
-Note that these examples may not be optimal for all use cases, and should be viewed as friendly suggestions.
+Note that these examples may not be suitable for all use cases and should be viewed as friendly suggestions.